 - Dirty Coward: Decepticons are known to ditch the field the moment they lose their advantage.

 - The Dragon: Cyclonus is this to Galvatron, oh so very much, in the cartoon.

 - Dumb Muscle: Most combined robots, but also the Dinobots, Slugfest, and Overkill.
 And Headstrong, Tantrum, Rampage, the Firecons (except for Sparkstalker), Beastbox, Brawl...
-(Note that almost all of these are Decepticons, by the way.)
+Note that almost all of these are Decepticons.

-- Early Installment Weirdness: In the Three Episode Pilot More Than Meets The Eye the Autobots were consistently shown to be capable of independent flight without the use of jetpacks, something that would never happen again.
-Skyfire and The Aerialbots come into the story much later on, but they are shown to only be capable of flight in their vehicle mode (even when the location of their jets in robot mode would logically make it possible).
+- Early Installment Weirdness: In the Three Episode Pilot More Than Meets the Eye the Autobots were consistently shown to be capable of independent flight without the use of jetpacks, something that would never happen again.
+Skyfire and the Aerialbots come into the story much later on, but they are shown to only be capable of flight in their vehicle mode (even when the location of their jets would logically make it possible in robot mode).

-- Enemy Mine: Blitzwing's cooperation in The Five Faces of Darkness.
+- Enemy Mine: Blitzwing's cooperation in Five Faces of Darkness.

 - Everything's Better with Dinosaurs: The Dinobots, obviously, but also Trypticon and Sky Lynx.

 - Evil Laugh: Megatron and various other Decepticons.
 Soundwave laughs on two occasions and it's downright chilling.

 - Evil Makes You Ugly: An odd subversion in "The Burden Hardest to Bear".
 Scourge uses the Matrix and gets uglier, even though the Matrix itself is a force for good.

 - Evil Poacher: Lord Chumley in Prime Target.